 - Noodles aren’t mushy: We cook these separately so they don’t soak up that yummy broth or over-cook!

 What You Will Need

-- you favorite noodles (we used spaghetti noodles, but you can use egg noodles or even zoodles if you want!)
+- your favorite noodles – we used spaghetti noodles, but you can use egg noodles or even zoodles if you want!

 Other Chicken Soup Recipes You Might Like

 Made this recipe and loved it?!
 We would love it if you would take a minute and leave a star rating and review – it is also helpful if you made any substitutions or changes to the recipe to share that as well.
 THANK YOU!

 Don’t forget to check out my Instagram account for some behind-the-scenes action!
 Or give me a follow on Facebook or see what I am pinning on Pinterest!

 Other Recipes You Might Like:

 - Cook Time: 8 hours